Empowerment Articles!

 Remember, you were made for Love

 Read the Bible.
-The anointing from the pages will help you and bring you joy
+The anointing from the pages will bring you joy and strength

 Ask God to satisfy you with His love again today